 Located in Dodge and Fond du Lac counties, Horicon Marsh is fed by the Rock River which flows through the refuge, following a course through southern Wisconsin and eventually ending in the Mississippi River at Rock Island, Illinois.

 Horicon National Wildlife Refuge is managed as part of a complex that also includes the Fox River National Wildlife Refuge, 1,054 acres in Montello, WI; the Green Bay National Wildlife Refuge, 330 acres, and Gravel Island National Wildlife Refuge, 27 acres, located in Lake Michigan near Washington Island, WI; and the Leopold Wetland Management District, 57 waterfowl production areas, totaling 13,000 acres, located in 17 counties throughout Wisconsin.
-A total of twenty-two staff work to manage wildlife, habitat, and recreational opportunities on these areas within the complex.
+A total of 17 staff work to manage wildlife, habitat, and recreational opportunities on these areas within the complex.

 Complex Project Leader: Steve Lenz 920-387-2658 ext.
 111 - located at Horicon National Wildlife Refuge in Mayville, WI.